Distance From Vancouver (Grandview Hwy Entrance to

 limit of 40 km/h.
 It eventually connects with Chilliwack Lake Road via

-Chilliwack Foley FSR, so that's a second way of reaching Elk-Thurston
+so taking Chilliwack Lake Road and then Chilliwack Foley FSR is the second way of reaching Elk-Thurston

 Chilliwack Bench Forest Service Road BC Canada